 Why Olive Oil Is Especially Vulnerable

 Not all foods are equally affected by plastic packaging.
 What makes olive oil particularly susceptible is its fat content.
-Phthalates and BPA are both lipophilic — they preferentially dissolve into fatty substances.
+Phthalates and BPA are both lipophilic.
+Which means they preferentially dissolve into fatty substances.
 The higher the fat content of a food, the more readily these compounds migrate from plastic into it.

 What About the Squeeze Bottle Trend?

-If you have been on food social media recently, you have seen the olive oil squeeze bottle — typically a soft plastic bottle designed for easy pouring.
-The trend is real and the convenience is genuine.
-But from a chemical safety and quality standpoint, squeeze bottles present compounding problems.
+If you have been on food social media recently, you have seen the olive oil squeeze bottle — a soft plastic bottle designed for easy pouring.
+The convenience is real.
+But from a chemical safety and quality standpoint, squeeze bottles compound every problem with standard plastic.

 What Plastic Does to Olive Oil Quality Beyond Chemistry